2 Bayesian model selection and averaging

 2.3 Bayesian model averaging

 As we just discussed, BMS quantifies uncertainty in model choice via posterior model probabilities.
 Bayesian model averaging (BMA) is a conceptually simple and natural way to account for this uncertainty when one wishes to estimate parameters or some other quantity that’s shared by multiple models, and to provide posterior intervals for said parameters.
+See Clyde (1999) or Hoeting et al. (1999) for two excellent introductions.

 A canonical example is reporting inference on a regression parameter \(\beta_j\).
 We have considered many models \(\boldsymbol{\gamma} \in \Gamma\), where recall that \(\Gamma\) is the set of models.
 For each model \(\boldsymbol{\gamma}\) we have a posterior distribution \(p(\beta_j \mid \boldsymbol{\gamma}, \mathbf{y})\) and an associated posterior mean \(E(\beta_j \mid \boldsymbol{\gamma}, \mathbf{y})\).
 The BMA point estimate follows from the law of total expectation \[\begin{align*} E(\beta_j \mid \mathbf{y})= \sum_{\boldsymbol{\gamma} \in \Gamma} E(\beta_j \mid \boldsymbol{\gamma}, \mathbf{y}) p(\boldsymbol{\gamma} \mid \mathbf{y}). \end{align*}\]